English Bulldog Blog

 english bulldog shop bulldog farts to often here is why

+Dealing with bulldog farts is probably one of the worst sides of living with these pooches.
 While it might be funny to blame your dog for farts, if you actually let one rip under your nose you will probably not be laughing.

 This is even more true for bulldog owners.
 Bulldogs are known for their stinky farts, unfortunately.
-Honestly, this is true for most small framed but chunky dog breeds, such as Frenchies and pugs.
+Honestly, this is true for most small-framed but chunky dog breeds, such as Frenchies and pugs.

 But why does your bulldog rival a skunk at times?
 Well, there are different reasons why your bulldog is frequently farting.